JereKuusela/BetterContinents-Docs/docs/settings/forest.md

 ### Requirements
 See [Image Requirements](../image-requirements.html) for the size and format requirements.
 8 bit grayscale Png of medium resolution would be a sensible format for a forestmap.
+Image is using black as "no forest" zone and white as "forest" zone.

 <details class="console" markdown="block">
 <summary>